Model Building With Poster Board and Craft Paper

 Model Building Tips and Building Guide

-Building your model follows similar steps in building a real house.
+Building a model replica follows similar steps in building a real house.
 Start with an idea, draw the house plans, build the foundation, add the walls, and top the building off with a roof.

 - House plan